Table of Contents

 -Measurement markings must be clearly visible.
 Do NOT make your lines thicker on the Hawg Trough to gain an advantage, you will be disqualified.

--Your assigned unique identifier MUST be visible.
+- Your assigned unique identifier MUST be completely visible.
 The Tournament Director will provide you with this code during the Captain's Meeting on the KATS Facebook page.

--Any single fish must only be submitted ONCE.
+- Any single fish must only be submitted ONCE.
 You cannot catch the same fish and submit it multiple times.
 These fish will be DQ.
+The TD has the right to review submissions and make any deductions/DQ prior to final payouts.

--Fish must be clear of any devices.
-Tail/head/mouth/eyes cannot be obstructed in the photo.
+- Fish must be clear of any devices.
+Tail/head/mouth/eyes cannot be obstructed in the photo in ANY WAY.

 - Hand is ALLOWED to be on top of the gill plate as long as the mouth/eyes are not covered.